Covid-19 self isolation payments.

 Can I help someone else make an application, or make an application on their behalf?

 You can help someone else fill out an application, or fill out an application on their behalf.
 However, you cannot receive payments on behalf of someone else.
-Payments will only be made to the person who has been asked to self-isolate by NHS Test and Trace.
+Payments will only be made to the person who has been asked to self-isolate by NHS Test and Trace, or the parent or guardian of a child or young person who has been told to self-isolate.

 What happens next?